 - Pole, small tree, Sturdy door, and Smart Door Anchor Deluxe or Smart Resistance Wall Gym

 Find a sturdy pole or tree and wrap the fitness cable or tubing around.
 Or grab your Smart Door Anchor Deluxe and simply loop in your fitness cable through the anchor, and close the door on the knob end.
 Now pull until you find the beginning of the resistance arc when the cable starts to feel taut.
 You’re all set to try the following exercises!

 1. Squat Hold with Leg Lift

-Facing the pole/tree/Kiio, hold the handles with one in each hand evenly on each side.
-Next, ground your legs and pull back with your elbows while keeping your shoulders down.
-Return to start position slowly to enhance the eccentric phase.
+Facing the pole/tree/door/wall gym, hold the handles with one in each hand evenly on each side.
+Next, ground your legs with a slight bend in the knee.
+Pull back at your elbows while keeping your shoulders down.
+Return to the start position slowly to enhance the eccentric phase.

 Facing away from the pole/tree/door/wall gym, hold one cable handle in each hand with even distribution on each side.
 The cable should lay on the outside of your arm.
 Next, lean slightly forward, brace your torso, and extend one arm out, twisting the fist during the extension until the fingernails face the ground.
 Avoid locking the elbow.
 Retract back to starting position and alternate arms as you punch in the air.
 Repeat while keeping the tension steady.

 A good place to start any workout is 6 to 8 reps followed by a break between exercises and doing 2 to 3 sets(rounds) of the workout.
 If it’s too easy, either increase the number of reps or the resistance level of your fitness cable!